-SUMMARY.
+Summary.
 A nature journal is a wonderful tool for exploring the world around us.
-This Young Naturalists feature encourages students to enrich their explorations of nature by recording what they see, hear, feel, smell, and think as they encounter living and nonliving features of our environment..
+This Young Naturalists feature encourages students to enrich their explorations of nature by recording what they see, hear, feel, smell, and think as they encounter living and nonliving features of our environment.

-SUGGESTED READING LEVELS.
+Suggested Reading Level.
 Third through middle school grades

-MATERIALS.
-KWL organizer; optional resources include dictionaries, video viewing equipment, Internet access and other print and online resources your media specialist may provide.
+Materials: KWL organizer; optional resources for extension activities include dictionaries, video viewing equipment, Internet access and other print and online resources your media specialist may provide.

-PREPARATION TIME.
-15-30 minutes, not including time for extension activities.
+Preparation Time: 15-30 minutes, not including time for extension activities

-ESTIMATED INSTRUCTION TIME.
-30-60 minutes, not including extension activities.
+Estimated Instructional Time: 30-60 minutes, not including extension activities